krux/hiera-aws-secretsmanager/README.md

 e.g. `/secrets/development/myapp::database::password` in Secrets
 Manager and return its `secret_string` attribute.

+### Caching

+In order to conserve API calls (which are not free), lookup will list and cache all secret names on first execution, as well any secrets fetched.

 ## Limitations

 Only tested on our (Salesforce DMP) own infrastructure so far.

 Only returns `secret_string`.
 There is no way to return `secret_binary` or any other attribute from the secret.

+There is no way to disable the first step of caching all secret names.